 Rome, Italy’s capital, is a sprawling, cosmopolitan city with nearly 3,000 years of globally influential art, architecture, and culture on display.
 Ancient ruins such as the Roman Forum and the Colosseum evoke the power of the former Roman Empire.

 A historic city northwest of Madrid in central Spain.
-Its centuries of settlement have resulted in a rich architectural legacy.
 In Segovia you’ll find medieval walls, Romanesque churches, a former royal palace, and a Gothic cathedral.
 Its iconic ancient Roman aqueduct stands above Plaza Azoguejo in the heart of the city.
 The aqueduct has more than 160 arches, the majority of which remain in the original mortarless granite.

 Toledo looms large in the nation's history and consciousness as a religious center, bulwark of the Spanish church, and once-flourishing symbol of a multicultural medieval society.
 The old town today is a treasure chest of churches, museums, synagogues, and mosques.
 Set high above the Río Tajo, Toledo is known for its labyrinth of narrow streets, plazas, and inner patios.